-- Woody’s Waterfront is a quaint and quirky waterfront bar a mile or so north on Blind Pass.https://woodyswaterfront.com/
+- Woody’s Waterfront is a quaint and quirky waterfront bar a mile or so north on Blind Pass.

-- A locals favorite is The Undertow Beach Bar just south of the Tradewinds, but before the Don CeSar Hotel.
-If you like bikinis and beer you will love this place and their mini-river built into the bar.
+- A local favorite is The Undertow Beach Bar just south of the Tradewinds but before the Don CeSar Hotel.
+If you like bikinis and beer you will love this place and the mini-river built into the bar.

-St. Pete Beach is popular because of its proximity to Tampa International Airport (30 miles), the Florida freeway system, shopping at John’s Pass (5 miles) and nearby Clearwater Beach (20 miles).
-Average year-round temperature is about 80 degrees which makes this a great destination for tourists and locals.
+St. Pete Beach is popular because of its proximity to Tampa International Airport (30 miles), the superb Florida freeway system, shopping at John’s Pass (5 miles) and nearby Clearwater Beach (20 miles).
+The average year-round temperature is about 80 degrees which makes this a great destination for tourists and locals.